toravipatel/SonyAssignment/readme.md

 and key will be passed to DB, and Room DB will provide respective value for the same.

-In case room DB will not have any specific value than it will return empty value.For this case specific value based on the selected language will be retrived from strings.xml file.
+In case room DB will not have any specific value than it will return empty value.For this case, specific value based on the selected language will be retrived from strings.xml file.

 #Advantage of using approach: